 Exploring the Big Bang

-Jean-Luc Lehners establishes a new Research Group at the Albert Einstein Institute
+Jean-Luc Lehners establishes a new research group at the Albert Einstein Institute

-As a recipient of one of the coveted “ERC Starting Grants” (support funding from the European Research Council), Jean-Luc Lehners will come to the Max Planck Institute for Gravitational Physics (Albert Einstein Institute/AEI) where he will be setting up a Research Group focussing on string cosmology during the next five years.
+As a recipient of one of the coveted "ERC Starting Grants" (support funding from the European Research Council), Jean-Luc Lehners will come to the Max Planck Institute for Gravitational Physics (Albert Einstein Institute/AEI) where he will be setting up a Research Group focusing on string cosmology during the next five years.

 The Big Bang is still one of the greatest mysteries in physics.
 In order to fully understand our universe, particle physics and cosmology must work closely together.
 Currently, the most promising theory that unites all physical forces and particles under one roof is the string theory.
 The description of cosmological phenomena within this theory, however, is still pending.
 With his Research Group, which will be funded by the European Research Council, Lehners wants to provide a remedy for this situation.
 He and his team are addressing fundamental questions, such as what the string theory can reveal about the Big Bang and if it really marked the beginning of the universe.

 One of the goals of this research is to provide astrophysicists and astronomers with hints what to look for in the data: gravitational waves and the tiny temperature fluctuations in the cosmic background radiation which occurred during the Big Bang can provide information about the birth of the cosmos.
 “If we are successful in identifying certain patterns, we can supply astronomers with so-called ‘fingerprints’ of gravitational waves or primordial temperature fluctuations,” explains Lehners.
 “Equipped with this knowledge, they can then search their data for signals that stem from the period shortly after the Big Bang or even before that.”